Clinical-Genomics/microSALT/README.md

 To find the path of the file, simply run `microSALT` and note where the log points to.

 ## Usage
-* Use the `create` function to generate sbatch job(s) defined under `folders['results']`.
-Manually start them via the `concatinated.sh` script.
+* Use the `start` function to start sbatch job(s), producing output to `folders['results']`.
-* After the jobs have been finished.
-Use the `scrape` function to upload parsed results to the SQL backend.
+* After you have been informed of job completetion (through e-mail).
+Use the `finish` function to upload parsed results to the SQL back-end and produce reports (PDF & CSV).
-* Use the `view` function to start a flask instance to view the results.
-Point your browser at `http://127.0.0.1:5000/`
-* Navigate to your run, and print the results to PDF format (Command/Ctrl + P) if requested.
+* If you need to re-generate an old report, use the `report` function